-We are concerned that Policy RE01 is tantamount to a moratorium on wind energy development within the AONB when considered alongside the supporting Wind Energy Strategy, and this is contrary to the approach as a set out and tested by PPS 18 Policy RE1 and the SPPS.
+NIRIG is concerned that Policy RE01 is tantamount to a moratorium on wind energy development within the AONB when considered alongside the supporting Wind Energy Strategy, and this is contrary to the approach as set out and tested by PPS18 Policy RE1 and the SPPS.

-Furthermore, the Council's evidence is flawed in its methodology and does not align with the draft policy.
+We believe the Council's evidence is flawed in its methodology and does not align with the draft policy.